-During the height of WWII, a major funkspeil began which was a counter-espionage plan, introduced by Joseph Stalin.
-The operation was carried out by the Soviet NKVD to entice Nazi secret service agents into their grasp through radio messaging between August 1944-May 1945.
-Slowly but surely, the Soviets planned to eradicate the Nazi empire (Reich) from within, a maneuver now known as Operation Scherhorn.
+During the height of WWII, a major funkspeil was about to begin.
+This counter-espionage plan, introduced by Joseph Stalin, was an operation set forth by the Soviet NKVD to entice Nazi secret service agents into their grasp over radio messaging from August 1944-May 1945.
+Slowly but surely, the Soviets planned to eradicate the Nazi empire (reich) from within, a maneuver now known as Operation Scherhorn.

-What was the main goal of Operation Scherhorn?
+And what was the main goal of Operation Scherhorn?
 To eradicate Nazi intelligence forces.
-The NKVD constructed an illusion, a fake team of armed German troops said to be operating in the Soviet territory.
-When the Nazis heard about it, they continuously sent in field operatives to give aid to their soldiers – only for them to be taken as hostages and later executed, one by one.
+The NKVD constructed an illusion, a fake team of armed German troops said to be operating in Soviet territory.
+Once the Nazis heard word of this, they would continuously send in field operatives to give aid to these soldiers – only to have them be taken hostage and later executed, one by one.

 How it All Began

-In 1941, an NKVD secret agent named Alexander Demyanov used a meeting with a German citizen in Moscow to break open a German undercover network called Abwehr.
-He then came up with a plan to acquaint himself with the Germans as a “defector” and gain their trust.
+Beginning in 1941, an NKVD secret agent named Alexander Demyanov used a meeting with a German citizen in Moscow to break open a German undercover network called Abwehr.
+Following this, he had come up with a plan to acquaint himself with the Germans as a “defector” and gain their trust.
 After three months, Demyanov returned to the Soviets as a now-active double agent, supplying them with secret German intel from sources who trusted him.

 After months of trading fake military strategies with the Germans, he was also feeding them small amounts of real Soviet intel.
-Not only did he want to appear genuine, but he wanted the information to serve as a distraction so he could conduct their side operation.
-Overall, Demyanov personally sent dozens of German operatives to their deaths through his deceptive tactics.
-His skilled actions came under the watchful eye of one prominent leader: Joseph Stalin.
+Not only did he want to appear genuine, but he wanted this to serve as a distraction to conduct their side operations.
+Overall, Demyanov personally sent dozens of German operatives to their deaths through his deceptive tactics, and the skilled actions of Demyanov and his team came under the watchful eye of one prominent leader: Joseph Stalin.

-Intrigued by the results of their operation, Stalin wanted to continue the deceptive maneuver by widening its scope and creating a full-fledged campaign reliant on disinformation.
-Appointing a task force led by Soviet Lieutenant General Pavol Sudoplatov to launch his new vision, Stalin made it clear that his goal was to get to the heart of Nazi intelligence by destroying the German special forces.
-Sudoplatov was instructed to build a ‘German camp’ just inside the Soviet territory to entice Nazi officers to send in agents on rescue missions.
+Intrigued by the results of their operation, Stalin wanted to continue this deceptive maneuver by widening its scope and creating a full-fledged campaign reliant on disinformation.
+Appointing a task force led by Soviet Lieutenant General Pavol Sudoplatov to launch his new vision, Stalin made it clear that his new goal was to get to the heart of Nazi intelligence by destroying the German special forces.
+Sudoplatov was instructed to build a ‘German camp’ just behind the Soviet stronghold to entice Nazi officers to send in agents on rescue missions.
 They then forced the newly-captured Germans to join the Soviet mission of destruction, using them to keep trusted connections intact.
 Finally, Operation Berezino was born.

 Turning Plans Into Action

-With the help of pro-Soviet Germans and antifascists, the Operation was successful from the beginning.
-The NKVD team scoured their prisoners of war and finally chose the man to help bring their plans into effect: Lieutenant Colonel Heinrich Scherhorn, captured in June 1944.
+With the help of pro-Soviet Germans and antifascists, Berezino had quite the war effort pulled together from the beginning.
+And as the NKVD team scoured their prisoners of war, they finally chose the man to help bring their plans into effect: Lieutenant Colonel Heinrich Scherhorn, taken in June 1944.
 He was picked to serve as their ‘commander’ in the fake camp, keeping up appearances with German contacts back home.
-Left with little choice, he agreed to play the Soviet’s game of deception.
+Left with little choice he agreed to play the Soviet’s game of deception.

 It was confirmed that a small group of 4-5 German commandos were on their way, sent by Head SS Officer Otto Skorzeny.
-A Heinkel He 111 bomber plane dropped supplies and paratroopers in assistance.
+A Heinkel He 111 bomber plane dropped in supplies and paratroopers in assistance.
 The Soviets were ready for their arrival, disguised in Nazi uniforms to welcome their ‘allies.’
-A collection of radio operators and SS agents made it to the camp, but once they entered Scherhorn’s tent, were all subsequently arrested by the NKVD agents.
+A collection of radio operators and SS agents made it to the camp, and once entering Scherhorn’s tent, were all subsequently arrested by the NKVD agents.

 Interaction in Spygames Continues, But German Response Begins to Slow

-To maintain their cover, the NKVD staged a mini ‘fight’, supposedly between Scherhorn’s men and the Soviet soldiers, on the night the aircraft were to land and make the rescue.
-In the chaos of the brawl, the makeshift runway had its lights extinguished, and the planes were unable to land and carry out their mission.
+To maintain their cover, NKVD staged a mini ‘fight’ during the night, supposedly between Scherhorn’s men and the Soviet soldiers, when the planes were set to land and make the rescue.
+In the chaos of the brawl, the makeshift runway had its lights extinguished, and the planes were unable to land and carry out the mission.
 The NKVD had again managed to keep up their game.

 The only support the Germans could continue to give was drop-ins of food and supplies.
-Throughout the entirety of the operation, sources say the Nazi regime sent 39 flights with 22 agents and 13 wireless sets.
-As the number of German captives grew, the NKVD began to lose control, as the operation escalated into something far bigger than they had anticipated.
+Throughout the entirety of the operation, sources say the Nazi regime had sent 39 flights with 22 agents and 13 wireless sets.
+With the number of German captives growing, the NKVD were even beginning to lose control, as their game had escalated into something far larger than they had anticipated.
 Despite this, radio contact remained between the Germans and the Soviets for months.

 Finally, however, the aid of the Germans began to diminish.
-Around January 1945, the German forces had distanced themselves too far from the ‘Scherhorn’ collective, and the Luftwaffe was running out of materials.
-Scherhorn, still under the NKVD and Sudoplatov’s control, continued to send requests for help over radio messaging, but little to no response was received.
+Around January 1945, the German forces had distanced themselves too far from the ‘Scherhorn’ collective, and the Luftwaffe were quickly running out of materials.
+Scherhorn, still under the NKVD and Sudoplatov’s control, continued to send requests for help over radio messaging, but little to no response was given.
 Gehlen, who had almost developed an obsession with making the Scherhorn raid a success, attempted to take control of the mission himself.
-However, Skorzeny vehemently denied any plan to take it on single-handedly, so Gehlen eventually backed away from the project.
+However, Skorzeny vehemently denied his plan to take it on single-handedly, so Gehlen eventually backed off of the project.

-As WWII drew to a close, so too did the funkspiel come to an end.
+As WWII was beginning to cease, so too did the funkspiel come to an end.
 Scherhorn was named a national hero in March 1945 for his supposed efforts in Soviet captivity, with the Nazi regime even awarding him the Knight’s Cross.
-Until the early days of May 1945, the Germans kept up radio contact with ‘Scherhorn,’ keeping hope alive for the 2,000+ armed German men – that had never existed.
+And until the early days of May 1945, the Germans kept up radio contact with ‘Scherhorn,’ keeping hope alive for a German armed group of 2,000+ men – that never even existed.